-You’ve seen it before, in TV shows or movies: a plane crashes and somehow, the survivors end up in dense rainforest in the middle of nowhere.
-In the heart of the tropics, they end up battling boggy swamps, stifling humidity and enormous wild animals never seen before.
+You’ve seen it before in TV shows or movies: a plane crashes, and somehow, the survivors end up in dense rainforest in the middle of nowhere.
+In the heart of the tropics, they end up battling boggy swamps, stifling humidity, and enormous wild animals never seen before.

 Now, don’t go all Indiana Jones just yet.

-What Makes A Forest A Rainforest?
+What Makes a Forest a Rainforest?

-Before diving deep into the jungle, it’s important to know what you’re dealing with.
+Before we dive into rainforest survival, it’s important to know what you’re dealing with.
 Rainforests are usually located in the tropics, where the climate is warm and wet.
-You can find many dense rainforests in Southeast Asia, South and Central America (the world’s largest rainforest, the Amazon Rainforest, is located here) and parts of Australia and sub-Saharan Africa.
+You can find many dense rainforests in Southeast Asia, South and Central America (the world’s largest rainforest, the Amazon Rainforest, is located here), and parts of Australia and sub-Saharan Africa.

-The topmost is called the emergent layer which is made up of the tallest trees.
-The bottom layer is comprised of the forest floor, which gets little sunlight, thanks to the thick foliage.
-Between the emergent layer and the forest floor lies the canopy layer, which houses most of the living things in the forest, and the understory layer which is composed of many shrubs, large predators, and insects.
+The topmost is called the emergent layer, which is made up of the tallest trees.
+The bottom layer comprises the forest floor, which gets little sunlight, thanks to the thick foliage.
+Between the emergent layer and the forest floor lies the canopy layer, which houses most of the living things in the forest, and the understory layer, which is composed of many shrubs, large predators, and insects.

-This rich biodiversity is probably what makes a rainforest so dangerous to those who are not familiar with the area.
-Since everything thrives in the jungle, it’s not uncommon to encounter predators like crocodiles, snakes, jungle cats and disease-carrying insects.
+This rich biodiversity is probably what makes a rainforest so dangerous to those unfamiliar with the area.
+Since everything thrives in the jungle, it’s not uncommon to encounter predators like crocodiles, snakes, jungle cats, and disease-carrying insects.
 The sheer density of trees and undergrowth can get anyone lost.

 Secure Shelter and Protection

-Since many creatures lurk on the damp ground, you’d want to make yourself a nice, raised bed (or a bed shed, if you want to go the extra mile) before settling in for the night.
+Since many creatures lurk on the damp ground, you’d want to make yourself a nice, raised bed (or a bed shed if you want to go the extra mile) before settling in for the night.

-Signaling For Help
+Signaling for Help

 You’re one lucky (and smart) fella if you have a sat phone with you.
-Satellite phones use signals from orbiting satellites, so you can call for help even when you’re in the most remote of places.
-They can also be pretty expensive, so for people who can’t afford a sat phone they will have to resort to low-tech, yet tried and tested methods to send out an SOS, like fire and smoke signals.
+Satellite phones use signals from orbiting satellites, so you can call for help even when you’re in the most remote places.
+They’ll make rainforest survival much easier.

 Three fires arranged in a triangle is an internationally recognized signal for help.
 Using young and green boughs and sticks to stoke your fire can create smoke, which can be seen from long distances and used to signal for aid.